 Can I sit the test at my school?

-No, the test can only be taken at Pearson VUE test centres throughout Australia, New Zealand and some international centres.
-Please refer to the Test Centre Locations page for information.
+No, the test can only be taken at Pearson VUE test centres.
+There are test centres throughout Australia and New Zealand and at many overseas locations.
+Please refer to the Test Centre Locations for information.

 Can I sit the test overseas?